scopely/msgpack-sharp/README.md

 Overview
 =============

-A lightweight, high performance msgpack framework for the CLR that works in constrained environments like AOT under Unity and Xamarin
+A lightweight, high performance [MessagePack](http://msgpack.org/) framework for the CLR that works in constrained environments like AOT under Unity and Xamarin.

 Usage
 =====